What is Defamation? Illinois’s Definition of Defamation

 - Public plaintiffs: Think of your Justin Biebers and Obamas of the world.
 Think celebrities, politicians, and other highly public and notable figures in your community and in the media.
 Such persons are considered public plaintiffs, as they have availed themselves to a higher degree of scrutiny and criticism by the general public.
 Should there be censorship of discussion about such persons, free speech and open discussion would ultimately be halted, leading to a less-informed and active society – therefore, defamation law sanctions a higher degree of protection for individuals who discuss hot-topic issues about certain public figures.
 In order for a public plaintiff to succeed in their defamation of character claim, they must prove that a defendant acted with actual malice or reckless disregard when communicating or publishing the false statement(s) in question.

-You can read up further on actual malice and ordinary negligence by checking out our blog post titled, “What is a Defamatory Communication?”
+You can read up further on actual malice and ordinary negligence by checking out our blog post explaining defamatory statements.

 Let’s take a look at several examples of what the Illinois courts have determined to be public and non-public figures.